dakinnir/album-records-db-system/README.md

 # album-records-db-system

-This is a graphical user interface that allows a user ineract with an album record database.
+This is a graphical user interface that allows a user interact with an album record database.
 They are able to perform some actions with the database

 Some key features:
 1. Insert album